madvimer/SpringBatch/README.md

 # SpringBatch
-All the spring batch related code base available here with different examples
+All the spring batch related code base with different examples